Activities and Events

 £5 per session for first child / £3 each for additional sibling(s)

-For young people with additional needs aged 8-16 offering opportunities to get involved in cooking tea together, gardening and other social activities.
+For young people with additional needs aged 8-13 offering opportunities to get involved in craft activities, cooking, gardening and other social activities.
 (Places must be pre-booked)

 A drop in toddler / pre-school group for children of all abilities with their parent / carer.
 With garden based play activities, be prepared to get messy!